Market Research In The Age Of Digitalization

 The area of responsibility for market research does not end.
 After all, it is vital to improve and optimize measures constantly.

-Therefore, market research also examines the success or failure of implemented business decisions and their causes.
+failure of implemented business decisions and their

-The goals of marketing research can be derived directly:
+marketing research can be derived directly:

 - Point out trends and market developments to adapt as early as possible.